microsoft/vscode-docs/docs/python/tutorial-fastapi.md

     item_id: int = redis_client.incr("item_ids")
     ```

-Now we will add our item to our redis hash, using the `hset` method and by providing a mapping of fields or keys (`item_id`, `quantity` and `name`), and the values (the item’s newly created id, and its provided name and quantity).
+Now we will add the item to the redis hash, using the `hset` method and by providing a mapping of fields or keys (`item_id`, `quantity` and `name`), and the values (the item’s newly created id, and its provided name and quantity).

-9. Delete line 23 (TODO: verify line):
+9. Delete the line with the following content:
     ```python
     grocery_list[item_id] = item
     ```